header-banner-UKcovid19.jpg

 COVID-19: How UK Food Production Is Adapting

 As COVID-19 wreaks havoc on food industries worldwide, causing the closure of businesses, slowing factory outputs and hampering supply chains, I’ve decided to look into what’s going on in my country, the UK.
-I’ve investigated why certain food items are harder to come by, and how UK producers are showing their resilience in light of these hardships.
+I’ve investigated why certain food items are harder to come by and how UK producers are showing their resilience in light of these hardships.

 Disrupted Food Chains

-With the UK population unable to buy meals out, it’s estimated that 500 million more meals will be eaten at home per week than would usually.3 This seismic shift in consumer behaviour is already having diverse and far-reaching impacts on many food producers across the nation, with wholesale food suppliers being hit the worst.
+With the UK population unable to buy meals out, it’s estimated that 500 million more meals will be eaten at home per week than would usually.3 This seismic shift in consumer behaviour is having diverse and far-reaching impacts on many food producers across the nation, with wholesale food suppliers being hit the worst.
 Below are three food sectors experiencing the brunt of COVID-19’s impact:

 Quarantine Baking & Flour Shortages